-Learn the responsibilities your organization, SAP, and the hyperscaler share in protecting the security of your data in the cloud when your organization decides to run software-as-a-service solutions offered by SAP in a public cloud.
+Learn the responsibilities that your organization, SAP, and the hyperscaler share in protecting the security of your data in the cloud when running software-as-a-service solutions offered by SAP in a public cloud.

-Seven ways SAP helps secure technology stacks on public clouds
+Seven ways SAP helps secure technology on public clouds

-How do SAP experts work with hyperscalers to help secure your SAP technology stack?
-What tools and strategies do we employ to enhance security?
+SAP experts work with hyperscalers to help secure SAP technology.
+Explore the tools and strategies SAP employs to enhance security.